OWils0n/CSC3131/README.md

 If you are in the client or server directory you can run 'npm install' followed by 'npm start' in order to start the client.

+The connection to the atlas database is filled by environmental variables in .env for security.
+The connection will not be established if there is no .env .
+See .env.example

+(For the purpose of testing / marking the connection string is commented in server/index.js however this string should still be formatted in a .env file if you want docker-compose to work)

 Notable Packages: React, JWT, Redux, Axios, Bcrypt, Body-Parser, Cors, Express, Mongoose, Nodemon